YolfTypo3/SavCharts/Documentation/Tutorial/UsingAdvancedTemplates/Index.rst

 More complex templates are provided with SAV Charts.
 They can display upto to 9 items in the same charts.

-Colors are defined in a specific template **DefaultColors.xml** which were chosen to provide constrast between items.
+Colors are defined in a specific template ``DefaultColors.xml`` which were chosen to provide constrast between items.

-Let us illustrate the use of advanced templates with, for example, the template **LineChartAdvanced.xml**.
+Let us illustrate the use of advanced templates with, for example, the template ``LineChartAdvanced.xml``.

-In the template section enter the following code, save and go in the frontend.
+In the template section enter the following code, save and go to the frontend.

 .. code::